Cool Coastal Aunt Is Our New Fave Aesthetic

 Advertisement

 There might not be a specific film figure to reference here but there are plenty of brands that embody the Cool Coastal Aunt aesthetic.
-You can’t bypass Posse – its aptly named La Mer collection might as well be Cool Coastal Aunt’s capsule.
-Australian label St Agni offers similar coastal vibes, while Arkitaip and Second Summer fashion linen in all manner of modern silhouettes.
+You can’t bypass Posse — its aptly named La Mer collection might as well be Cool Coastal Aunt’s capsule.
+And like we saw at Australian Fashion Week, St. Agni offers similar coastal vibes, while Arkitaip and Second Summer fashion linen in all manner of modern silhouettes.

 Are you ready to embrace everyone’s favourite family member this summer?
 We've rounded up some Cool Coastal Aunt shopping picks to get you started.